What is atezolizumab (Tecentriq®)?

 Effects on the brain and spinal cord

-This treatment can affect the brain, the lining of the brain and the spinal cord.
+This treatment can cause inflammation of the nerves.
 This is not common but can be serious.
-During treatment or after treatment finishes, contact a doctor straight away if:
+During treatment or after treatment finishes, contact a doctor straight away if you have any of these symptoms:

 Effects on the thyroid gland